aditya-jaishankar/farmers-market/README.md

 # Motivation

 Farmers markets serve a critical function in society.
-For every million dollars spent  They are good for the environment because the carbon footprint of the food sold is typically much smaller, meats and poulty are often raised in more humane ways, they offer healthier options for fresh fruits and groceries.
-They offer an opportunity for communities to gather and socialize.
-They also serve an important economic function and help support local communities and businesses.
-Perhaps most importantly, they can be particularly helpful to low income communities by offering them economic incentives to make healthier food choices, for example by [doubling the value of food stamps](https://www.wholesomewave.org/how-we-work/doubling-snap) for SNAP shoppers.

-Unfortunately, farmers markets are beginning to show a decrease in customer growth.This is primarily because the market is [beginning to saturate](https://www.npr.org/sections/thesalt/2019/03/17/700715793/why-are-so-many-farmers-markets-failing-because-the-market-is-saturated).
-People who previously wished to go to farmers markets but couldn't because of not living near one now have much easier to access to markets.
-In essence, customers who care deeply about the notion of a farmers market can now usually find ways to make it to one on a regular basis.
+Apart from stimulating local economies, they also offer several social benefits such as accepting SNAP coupons, offering healthier food options, and allowing for environmentally conscious food purchasing habits.
+Furthermore, they serve as community gathering spots and can bring people together who share a common interest and purpose.

+Unfortunately, farmers markets are beginning to show a decrease in customer growth.
 [Combining farmers markets with events](https://www.usda.gov/media/blog/2016/08/08/building-businesses-helping-communities-celebrating-fruits-farmers-markets) has shown promise in increasing customer attendance and retention.
-However, most farmers markets make these decisions rather intuitively; things like music concerts, dances, and fairs are common events, but these do not align with the local desires of the community.
+However, most farmers markets make these decisions rather intuitively; things like music concerts, dances, and fairs are common events, but these do not align with the local desires, needs, and wishes of the community.
 In today's ever changing landscape, shoppers care about financial fitness, healthy living, dual careers, stress management, climate change and social action.
 These topics might vary from city-to-city, and might also be seasonal.
 Instead of historic data or *a-priori* guesses, organizing events at farmers markets based on data-driven insights would serve not only a helpful social function by assisting communities with their needs, but also increase business and encourage customer growth.

-In this project I scrape twitter data find the tweets
+In this project I scrape twitter data to find these desires of the local communities served by the farmers markets.
+I apply a host of natural language processing techniques such a Latent Dirichlet Allocation, `word2vec` embeddings, binary classification with support vector machines, and a radial basis function kernel.

+View the presentation [here](https://docs.google.com/presentation/d/1zIkJ2WxlK7GXpil40jjBi6bHxGFkWSCU9s6_7BIKPLg/edit?usp=sharing) for more details.

 # Implementation

 ## File structures

-In a later stage of this project, we will use this file structure to draw out a map of how best to refactor the code to align with established software design practices.
-It does seem like I am repeating a lot of functions which I can collapse into a `utils` file.
-How best should I handle this `utils` file?
-Essentially, I want to separate out the downloading of data and the processing of the data.
-Probably the best way to do this is through a `if name == __main__()` structure, and combining it with argparse.
-Do this after week 4.
+### `utils.py`

+This file contains a lot of the boiler plate code that

 ### `user_list_generator.ipynb`